Reusable Snack Bag Sewing Tutorial

 How do you guys feel about breakfast?
 Do you always have breakfast before leaving the house?
-If not, you should, breakfast is the most important meal of the day!
-I never skip breakfast even if I have to have mine on the go and for that kind of situations I got this super easy and enjoyable snack bag tutorial ready.
+Well, if not, you definitely should as breakfast is the most important meal of the day!
+I never skip breakfast even if I have to have mine on the go and for those situations I got these super adorable DIY reusable snack bags ready!

 I’m also a big coffee lover!
-I mean I don’t drink tons of coffee but I must have my morning coffee, I simply can’t wake up without it.
-And I’ve recently discovered the perfect replacement for my morning coffee, the SnackWell’s Biscuit Thins.
+I mean I don’t drink tons of coffee but I my morning coffee is a must, I simply can’t wake up without it.
+I’ve recently discovered the perfect replacement for my morning coffee and my favorite biscuits: SnackWell’s Biscuit Thins.
 These delicious biscuits are a good source of protein and fiber and made with real coffee.
 How cool is that?

 - 2 strips of laminated cotton fabric of 8″x 17″ (make your own laminated fabric with this tutorial)

 - 1 magnetic snap (tutorial on how to add it to your project here)

 - bias tape (make your own with this bias maker or without bias maker)

 - quilting clips or paper clips (quilting clips are recommended)